-- Students who withdraw with Withdraw (W). - Students who fail to complete a course with a grade of C or better.
+- Students who withdraw with Withdraw. - Students who fail to complete a course with a grade of C or better.

-Students can only be readmitted ONCE to any practical nursing course.
-Any student who has withdrawn or failed any nursing course(s) more than once will not be considered for readmission.
+Students may only be readmitted ONCE to any practical nursing course.
+Any student who has withdrawn or failed any nursing course(s) more than once may not be considered for readmission.